-1. The Chattel Principle: The historical practice of considering enslaved individuals as property, or "chattel," meaning they were legally treated as movable possessions that could be bought, sold, and owned by others, denying them basic human rights and dignity.
-The term comes from fugitive slave, teacher, and textbook author James W. C. Pennington.

-- 2. The Freedmen's Bureau: U.S. government agency established after the Civil War in 1865; the primary purpose was to assist newly freed African Americans and poor white people in the South by providing food, medical care, and education, as well as managing confiscated or abandoned lands. - 3.
-Autodidact: A person who is self-taught and has acquired knowledge and skills through independent study and personal initiative, rather than formal education provided by teachers or institutions. - 4.
-"Stolen Meetings" and "Hushed Tones:" Secret gatherings and conversations that African Americans had to hold during times of racial oppression when openly discussing certain topics or advocating for their rights was dangerous. - 5.
-Practical Education: The teaching of skills and knowledge directly applicable to manual or domestic labor, promoted by white philanthropists as more valuable for blacks than classical education.
+- The Chattel Principle: The historical practice of considering enslaved individuals as property, or "chattel," meaning they were legally treated as movable possessions or objects owned by a person subject to the will of that person including beingought, sold, and owned by others, and even denying them/the enslaved individual basic human rights and dignity.
+The term comes from fugitive slave, teacher, and textbook author James W. C. Pennington. - 2.
+The Freedmen's Bureau: U.S. government agency established after the Civil War in 1865; the primary purpose was to assist newly freed African Americans and poor white people in the South by providing food, medical care, and education, as well as managing confiscated or abandoned lands. - 3.
+Autodidact: A person who is self-taught and by personal initiative has acquired knowledge and skills through independent study, rather than formal education provided by teachers or institutions. - 4.
+"Stolen Meetings" and "Hushed Tones:" Secret gatherings and conversations that African Americans had to hold during times of racial oppression when openly discussing certain topics or advocating for their rights invited danger to them and their person.. - 5.
+Practical Education: The teaching of skills and knowledge directly applicable to manual or domestic labor, promoted by white philanthropists as more valuable for blacks than classical liberal education.
 The popularization of practical education for free blacks was a way to maintain the dominant economic order.